CoderPopCat/pop-cat-wrapper/README.md

 console.log(output.rgb)
 ` (gives out the rgb value of 'ffcc99' hex.)

- This method applies for Playstore, iTunes, WouldYouRather, RandomMeme and Colorinfo.
+ This method applies for Playstore, iTunes, WouldYouRather, RandomMeme, instagramUser and Colorinfo.

 ### Welcome Card